deepakjha67/Decode-AiML/02. DSA with Python - Basic to Advanced/2.02 Introduction to DSA/README.md

 **Video Description**:

-Welcome to the Decode AiML DSA Series!
-In this video, we introduce our approach to mastering Data Structures and Algorithms (DSA) using Python.
-Learn about your mentor, the must-know Python concepts before diving into DSA, and how this course will guide you toward interviews and real-world problem-solving.

 📘 Topics Covered:
 1. Introduction to Data Structures and Algorithms (DSA)
 2. Program vs Algorithm Explained with Examples